-Wedding season has kicked off and there is no better time of the year to be a selfish bridesmaid or groomsmen than now.
+Wedding season has kicked off and there is no better time of the year to be a jealous bridesmaid or groomsmen than now.
 Of course this isn’t your wedding, but that doesn’t mean you shouldn’t be at the center of attention.
 All eyes should be on you and not your close friend who is getting married.
 That wouldn’t make any sense would it?

 You might be reading this right now saying your wedding party would never dare be so selfish especially on such a special day.
 Well don’t speak for them so soon, because at least one person in your wedding party is bound to be selfish as hell in one way or another.